We hope you will take a moment to read up on Randy's case...

 The court would also not allow the Jury to review a key and crucial document compiled by the FBI, and Texas Rangers, that clearly shows Randy was the least dangerous of his co-defendants - this document is referred to as the 'Ranking Order of the Texas 7, and a copy of this document can be found in the tabs below this section, under 'Ranking Order of the Texas 7'.

 Another key document which was never allowed to be shown to the Jury was an in-depth psychological evaluation prepared by Dr Kelly Goodness.
 This document contained details of several interviews with the family (biological mother, biological brother, and an aunt from his adoptive family), friends and other authorities in Randy's life, and was supported by adoption, school and other records and reports.
-The prosecutors insisted this document was 'hearsay' despite the official documents supporting it, and Randy's lawyers failed to argue its necessity in providing the jury with a fair and whole picture of Randy.
+The prosecutors insisted this document was 'hearsay' despite the numerous official documents supporting it, and Randy's lawyers failed to argue its necessity in providing the jury with a fair and whole picture of Randy.
 We'veuploaded a copy of this document under 'Mitigating Evidence'.